-The extent of robustness degradation increases with the size and diversity of the pre-training dataset, as illustrated in Table~\ref{tab:mri} and Figure~\ref{fig:mri}.
-One possible explanation is that models pre-trained on the larger, more diverse dataset demonstrate higher robustness to OOD datasets (see Table~\ref{tab:pre_b16}).
-Consequently, these models have more room for performance degradation from catastrophic forgetting.
-However, this does not fully explain the pronounced robustness loss observed in LAION-2B pre-trained models and OpenAI CLIPs, particularly when compared to ImageNet-21K with AugReg pre-trained models, which exhibit similar initial robustness.
-Moreover, Appendix~\ref{supp:progress} shows that these models learn downstream datasets slower than the ImageNet-21K with AugReg pre-trained model.
+The extent of robustness degradation increases with the size and diversity of the pretraining dataset, as illustrated in Table~\ref{tab:mri} and Figure~\ref{fig:mri_ft}.
+As a result, the robustness of fine-tuned models pretrained on larger datasets (\eg, LAION-2B, OpenAI) exhibits worse robustness compared to those pretrained on smaller datasets and their corresponding fine-tuned counterparts when using vanilla fine-tuning.
+Similarly, the LAION-400M CLIP model has better robustness than the LAION-2B model with a zero-shot classifier from a text encoder after fine-tuning (see Table~\ref{tab:zeroshot_vit}).

-Notably, ImageNet-21K with AugReg models begin to experience robustness degradation, especially when using vanilla fine-tuning.
-This could be an early indicator of performance decay in larger pre-trained models.
+One possible explanation is that models pretrained on larger, more diverse datasets have more room for performance degradation from catastrophic forgetting as they demonstrate higher initial robustness (see Table~\ref{tab:pre_b16}).
+However, this does not fully explain the pronounced robustness loss observed in OpenAI or LAION-2B pretrained models, particularly when compared to ImageNet-21K with AugReg pretrained models, which exhibit similar initial robustness.
+Notably, ImageNet-21K and its variants begin to exhibit robustness degradation, especially when using vanilla fine-tuning.
+This could be an early indicator of performance decay in larger pretrained models.
 Although ImageNet-21K is the second-largest dataset with 14 million images, it is much smaller than LAION-2B, which contains two billion images.
-We hypothesize that this discrepancy in dataset size contributes to the difference in robustness degradation.
-However, further investigation is required to pinpoint when severe robustness degradation begins and to identify its underlying causes.
-As a result of this degradation, models fine-tuned from LAION-2B pre-trained models and OpenAI CLIP perform worse than those fine-tuned from ImageNet-1K, especially when using vanilla fine-tuning.
+We hypothesize that this discrepancy in pretraining dataset size contributes to the difference in robustness degradation.